FrenzyExists/FrenzyExists/README.md

 <!-- - 📓 Your average college CE student.
 Researching with Texas Instruments and Lockheed Martin as part of IAP -->

 - 🎓 Soon to graduate Computer Engineering mayor.
 Working as TA for Advanced Programming (CIIC-4010).
-Still doing stuff with Texas Instruments
+Still doing stuff with Texas Instruments.
+In Raytheon team messing around with expensive GNSS for competition.

+- 😎 About to take Micro 2 with the gang

 - 🙃 This is both my college and personal repo, so my apologies for the wild inconsistent push schedules

 - ♾ Spanish and English speaker, puedo traducir between english to spanish ó español a inglés.

-- ⚒ My skills include major programming languages such as java and python, engineering, teamwork, among others
+- ⚒ My skills include programming languages such as C++, C, Verilog/VHDL and Python.
+I'm a team player, and a tornado of wacky ideas 🥴

 - 👯 I believe FOSS should be promoted more in the academy.
 Whatever I code for either college or personal use I put it public for others to peek and use it.
 Feedback and criticism are always welcome.